jruwaard/aph_ema_handbook/docs/activity.md

 needed, for instance to reveal an association between activity and reported events.
 But analyses can also be more global, for instance when accelerometer data are used to study circadian rhythms in activity.
-Several approaches exist to combine the x, y, z measurements are combined into a single meaningful metric.
-Two popular metrics are the Signal Vector Magnitude (SVM) and the Euclidian Norm Minus One (ENMO).
+Several approaches exist to combine the X, Y, Z measurements into a single meaningful metric.
+Two popular metrics are the 'Signal Vector Magnitude' (SVM) and the 'Euclidian Norm Minus One' (ENMO).
 Validation studies suggest that ENMO should be the preferred metric [@VanHeest2014; @VanHeest2015], although recent findings also suggest that alternative metrics should perhaps be considered when sedentary and light activities are of interest [@Bai2016].

 SVM and ENMO are closely related.
-SVM is the magnitude of the raw tri-axials signals (the Euclidian distance in the three-dimensional space), i.e.
-$SVM = sqrt{x^2 + y^2 + z^2}$.
-ENMO is the corrected SVM: the vector magnitude
-remaining after removing one Earth Standard Gravitational unit (1g = 9.81 m/s^2), i.e. SVM - 1.
+SVM is the magnitude of the raw tri-axials signals (the Euclidian distance in the three-dimensional space), i.e. *SVM = sqrt(x^2 + y^2 + z^2)*.
+ENMO is the corrected SVM: the vector magnitude remaining after removing one Earth Standard Gravitational unit (1g = 9.81 m/s^2), i.e. *ENMO = SVM - 1*.
 The metrics can, in principle, be calculated for each {x, y, z}-data point in the raw series.
-Typically, however, the metrics are calculated for time-windows (called 'epochs'), in which case the mean can be used to characterize the overall activity in each epoch.
+Typically, however, the metrics are calculated for time-windows (called *epochs*), in which case the mean can be used to characterize the overall activity in each epoch.

 Figure \@ref(fig:genea-one-day) shows the development of ENMO over one day, as sampled